PSD2 - Secure Open Banking

 Payment Services Directive 2 (“PSD2”) is a revised European directive allowing you to access your account information and initiate payments through regulated third-party providers in a safe and secure manner.
-This means that you can permit regulated Third Party Providers to access your account information through a dedicated interface:
+This means that you can permit regulated Third Party Providers access to your account, through a dedicated interface, so that they can:

-You can enable an Account Information Service (AIS) to pull together data from different bank accounts you may have, and then aggregate and manage their details in the same place.
+- Account Information Service (AIS) - Pull together data from different bank accounts you may have, and then aggregate and manage their details in the same place.
 The data includes a list of all your accounts; account details; balances and transactions, and it can only be pulled after you provide consent.

 How does it work?

-If you begin using a third-party payment service like an Account Information Service or a Payment Initiation Service, you’ll be redirected to an N26 log in page to provide access, and then asked to provide consent or confirmation of a payment in your N26 app via Token.io to confirm the access request.
+If you begin using a third-party payment service like an Account Information Service or a Payment Initiation Service, you’ll be redirected to an N26 log in page to provide access, and then asked to provide consent or confirmation of a payment in your N26 app.

 *applies to all countries in the EEA.